boots-edu/textbook/source/text/1-typescript/strings.md

 ## Key Idea

-A string is sequence of character values used to store text data.
+A string is a sequence of character values used to store text data.

 ## Overview